Skip to Main Content

 Introduction

-This guide is not subject specific but will give general advice that applies across subject areas, although presentation will employ the Harvard referencing system to explain referencing techniques.
+This guide is not subject specific but will give general advice that applies across subject areas, although the presentation will employ the Harvard referencing system to explain referencing techniques.
 If you're not sure what style of referencing you use, refer to your Subject Guide or ask your School.

 Workshops